Glasses: Frequently asked questions

 There was a time when unisex eyeglass frames were very popular.
-But most unisex frames were available only in medium, "one-size-fits-most" sizes.
+But most gender neutral frames were available only in medium, "one-size-fits-most" sizes.

 Today, many eyewear companies have introduced larger frames (including larger unisex styles), greatly expanding the options available for people who need larger frames for a comfortable fit.